objectified/vdist/docs/whatisvdist.md

 vdist (Virtualenv Distribute) is a tool that lets you build OS packages from your Python applications, while aiming to build an isolated environment for your Python project by utilizing [virtualenv](https://virtualenv.pypa.io/en/latest/).
 This means that your application will not depend on OS provided packages of Python modules, including their versions.
-The idea is largely inspired by [this article](https://hynek.me/articles/python-app-deployment-with-native-packages/), so vdist basically implements the ideas outlined there.
+The idea is largely inspired by [this article by Hynek Schlawack](https://hynek.me/articles/python-app-deployment-with-native-packages/), so vdist basically implements the ideas outlined there.

 In short, the following principles are the most important motivation behind vdist: